Minimal and nearly minimal measure expansions in connected unimodular groups: Outline of the argument

 \subsection{Overview of the strategy}

-We will explain here the main steps of the proof of Theorem~\ref{thm:mainequal} and Theorem~\ref{thm:mainapproximate} illustrated by simple examples.
-The focus will be on the plausibility of the argument and how they fit in together to resolve the main difficulties of the problem.
-More detailed discussion will be given in Sections~\ref{Sec: Overviewstep1}, \ref{Sec: Overviewstep2}, and \ref{Sec: Overviewstep3}.
+After handling a number of easy cases, the proofs of Theorem~\ref{thm:mainequal} and Theorem~\ref{thm:mainapproximate} require constructing appropriate continuous and surjective group homomorphisms into either $\RR$ or $\TT$ under the given data of a minimally or nearly minimally expanding pair $(A,B)$ on a connected unimodular group $G$.
+The key difficulty of the problem is that many methods in the abelian settings (e.g., fourier analysis) has no generalization to the nonabelian settings which is obviously useful for our purpose.
+We will get around this, essentially using an induction on dimension strategy to reduce to the abelian settings.

-After handling a number of easy cases, the proofs of Theorem~\ref{thm:mainequal} and Theorem~\ref{thm:mainapproximate} require constructing appropriate continuous and surjective group homomorphisms into either $\RR$ or $\TT$ under the given data of a minimal or nearly minimal expanding pair $(A,B)$ on $G$.
-The key difficulty of the problem is that many methods in the abelian settings ($e$-transform, fourier analytic, etc) has no obvious generalization to the nonabelian settings.
+Our argument can be broadly divided into three steps and a small preparation.
+For the preparation, we use a submodularity argument also used in~\cite{T18} and~\cite{ChristIliopoulou} to arrange that $\mu_G(A) =\mu_G(B)$ are rather small when $G$ is compact.

-Instead, we will use a method in the direction of the solution of Hilbert's Fifth problem, namely, making use of pseudometrics on $G$ (i.e., maps $d: G\times G \to \RR$ satisfying all the properties of a metric except $d(g_1,g_2)=0$ implying $g_1=g_2$).
-With some caveats, our proof can be thought of as having three steps: obtaining a suitable pseudometric on $G$, constructing an appropriate group homomorphism from the pseudometric, and deduce description information about $(A,B)$ from the pseudometric.
-As we want to construct a group homomorphism into $\RR$ or $\TT$ and not any other Lie groups, the new challenge is to develop properties that allow us to control the desired target group and to obtain a pseudometric on $G$ satisfying these properties.
+In the first step, using ideas from the solution of Hilbert's Fifth problem, arithmetic combinatorics, and model theory, we choose a compact and connected normal subgroup $H$ of $G$ such that $G/H$ is a Lie group of bounded dimension and $H$ is ``in roughly the same direction'' as $A$ and $B$ (i.e., the measures of the images of $A$ and $B$ in $G/H$ are not too large compared to $A$ and $B$).
+Then, by studying the geometric shape of $A$ and $B$ with respect to $H$, we prove a coarse version of our theorem: the minimally or nearly minimally expanding pair $(A,B)$ arises from a minimally or nearly minimally expanding pair $(A',B')$ on $G/H$.
+This also essentially reduces the problem to the case of Lie group, where we are aided by a powerful structure theory.